krithikaSai/cloud-labs/aws/05-simple-project-with-ec2-and-rds/notes.md

 ## Step 3: Connecting to the instance and installing the important dependencies

+1) Connect to the EC2 instance from your terminal:

 ```bash
 ssh -i your-key.pem ubuntu@<EC2_PUBLIC_IP>
 ```
 <img src="images/7.png" width="550" height="380"/>

-Run this entire series of commands one by one:
+2) Run this entire series of commands one by one to install dependencies:

 ```bash
 sudo apt update